Psychological Testing & Assessment services

 - ADHD: ADHD testing helps us understand which category of ADHD the individual falls in; inattentive, hyperactive, impulsive or any combination of the three.
 This helps us articulate a specific therapy plan to target the specific needs of the client.

 - Learning Disability: These tests help parents, teachers and therapists understand what challenges a child faces when learning information and the severity of these challenges.
 As therapists, we can also gauge the psychological problems attached to learning difficulties and holistically work on the child’s development.

-- Social Quotient: SQ gives us an understanding of child’s social development involving age-appropriate physical, mental and emotional development.
-It helps therapist to recognize the gaps hindering child’s social life.
+- Social Quotient: SQ gives us an understanding of the child’s social development involving age-appropriate physical, mental and emotional development.
+It helps the therapist to recognize the gaps hindering child’s social life.

-- Emotional Quotient: EQ assess an individual’s emotional functioning, including how they relate to others, understand their emotions and express them.
-It gives insights into gaps in individual’s emotional understanding which may be causing them internal frustration and general dissatisfaction in life.
+- Emotional Quotient: EQ assesses an individual’s emotional functioning, including how they relate to others, understand their emotions and express them.
+It gives insights into gaps in an individual’s emotional understanding which may be causing them internal frustration and general dissatisfaction in life.

 - Personality Testing: These tests help us understand the individual’s personality, preferences and behaviors in their everyday life.
 It gives us a peek into their likes and dislikes and how their character traits may be influencing or reinforcing any emotional challenges they may be experiencing